As well as being the month of St Valentine’s celebrations, February is National Heart Month here in the UK.

 - Manage stress levels – the body produces cortisol in response to stress and cortisol works by increasing our blood sugar to be able to respond to the stress.
 Again, this increased blood sugar can impact the integrity of our blood vessels, particularly if the stress is ongoing.

-- Exercise regularly to get your heart rate up and your blood pumping – aim for 20-30 minutes of moderate exercise each day.
+- Exercise regularly to get your heart rate up and your blood pumping – aim for 20-30 minutes of moderate exercise each day, enough to make you slightly out of breath.

 - Avoid smoking and alcohol as much as possible.